code4moldova/voluntar-telegram-client/README.md

           "request_id": "fe91e4b6-e902-4d03-8500-d058673cb9bd",
           "volunteer": chat_id
     }

+Payload sample `register_pending_volunteer`, this is sent when a volunteer registered in the system via the bot.
+In the process we've collected some details about them and are informing the backend about it.
+A fixer should then verify this volunteer's application and approve or decline it.

+     {
+         'first_name', 'Alexei',
+         'last_name', 'Murzicescu',
+         'availability', '8',  # how many hours per day they can dedicate to the cause 'activities', ['transport', 'delivery', 'phone'],  # at least one of these will be present 'phone', '+3730000000'
+         'chat_id' 12312323  # telegram chat id
+     }

 ## Bot's state
 Some information is stored in a persistent context that survives bot restarts.
 This information is needed to keep track